-Find out how to create new objects within Ideate BIMLink, why the tool sometimes turns grey, how to transfer your license to another machine, and more.
+Find out how to create new objects within Ideate BIMLink, how to transfer your standalone license to another machine, how to acess linked file data, and more.

 Does Ideate BIMLink create new objects?

-Can I transfer my license to a different machine?
+Can I transfer my standalone license to a different machine?